Chandrima-04/Cassandra/README.md

 cassandra predict --feature-name <Metadata-factor> ...  <input> <meta-data> <output>
 ```

-Parameters include:
+The parameters and their default value is mentioned below.
+All parameters can be set.
+When the parameters are chosen, the default is updated as per the user input.

 ```
-  --accuracy FLOAT            Desired accuracy for the model --test-size FLOAT           The relative size of the test data --num-estimators INTEGER    Number of trees in our Ensemble Methods --num-runs INTEGER          Number of random forest runs --num-data INTEGER          Number of top data variables to be predicted --normalize-method TEXT     Normalization method --feature-name TEXT         The feature to predict --normalize-threshold TEXT  Normalization threshold for binary normalization input CSV_FILE              Input file consisting of species (OTU/WGS/Nanopore data) for multiple samples meta_data CSV_FILE          additional information about sample, feature name should consist of a column name from this file output FOLDER               name of the folder in which the output file will be generated
+  --accuracy FLOAT            Desired accuracy for the model to achieve.
+Default=0.75 --test-size FLOAT           The relative size of the test data.
+0.2 --num-estimators INTEGER    Number of trees in our Ensemble Methods.
+Default=20 --num-runs INTEGER          Number of random forest runs with user selected accuracy for finding bioindicator species.
+Default=1000
+  --num-data INTEGER          Number of top data microbes based on the run to be output.
+Default=50 --normalize-method TEXT     Normalization method selected for preprocessing.
+Default=standard_scalar --feature-name TEXT         The feature to be used, mostly geolocation.
+Default=city --normalize-threshold TEXT  Normalization threshold for binary normalization.
+Default=0.0001 input CSV_FILE              Input file consisting of species (OTU/WGS/Nanopore data) for multiple samples meta_data CSV_FILE          additional information about sample, feature name should consist of a column name from this file output FOLDER               name of the folder in which the output file will be generated